NAIC INTERNATIONAL INSURERS DEPARTMENT (IID) PLAN OF OPERATION

 Annual Renewal Filing

-All listed Insurers are required to file an annual renewal package and must upload all required renewal filing documents to OPTins® by June 30th.
-A comprehensive list of required filings can be found within the “Related Documents” tab available on the Working Group webpage.
-Filings submitted subsequent to June 30th will be subject to late fees as defined within the Schedule of Fees on the NAIC website.
-If an Insurer fails to submit its annual renewal filing by July 31st, it will be subject to de-listing.
+All listed Insurers/syndicates listed within the Quarterly Listing on June 30th of the renewal year are required to remit an annual fee, file an annual renewal package, and upload all required renewal filing documents to OPTins® by June 30th.
+A comprehensive list of required filings can be found within the Renewal Filing Memo & Instructions document within the “Documents” tab available on the Working Group webpage.
+Filings submitted subsequent to June 30th will be subject to late fees as defined within the Renewal Filing Memo & Instructions.
+If an Insurer fails to submit its annual renewal filing by July 31st, it may be subject to de-listing.

-Decline in Equity (Does not apply to Lloyd’s Syndicates)
+Notification of Decline in Equity (Does not apply to Lloyd’s Syndicates)

 Trust Fund Monitoring